Transition Waste Optimization for Coded Elastic Computing: Introduction

 Relaxing the cyclic task allocation proposed in~\cite{Yang_etal_2019}, we investigate a more general \emph{elastic task allocation} problem, which we believe may find applications not just in coded distributed computing but also in a much broader context where a set of tasks is distributed to an elastic set of participants (e.g., virtual machines), which frequently leave and join.
-More specifically, we need to address the following key questions. \begin{itemize} \item \emph{Task allocation}: given a set of tasks and a set of machines, how to assign tasks to machines so that all machines are assigned an equal number of tasks (workload balance) and every task is covered by the same number of machines?
-This can be easily solved, e.g., by using the cyclic scheme employed in~\cite{Yang_etal_2019}. \item \emph{Transition reallocation}: when an elastic event occurs (machines leaving/joining), how to reallocate the tasks to the new set of machines so as to minimize the \emph{transition waste}, i.e., the total number of tasks that existing machines have to abandon or take over when one machine joins or leaves, less the necessary amount?
-This is a much more challenging question and is our focus in this work. \end{itemize}
+More specifically, we seek to address the following key questions. \begin{itemize} \item \emph{Task allocation}: given a set of tasks and a set of machines, how do we assign tasks to machines so that all machines are assigned an equal number of tasks (workload balance) and every task is covered by the same number of machines? \hoang{These combinatorial constraints can be easily satisfied}, e.g., by using the cyclic scheme employed in~\cite{Yang_etal_2019} or its generalization. \item \emph{Transition reallocation}: when an elastic event occurs (machines leaving/joining), how do we reallocate the tasks to the new set of machines to minimize the \emph{transition waste}, i.e., the total number of tasks that existing machines have to abandon or take over when one machine joins or leaves, \hoang{minus} the necessary amount? \hoang{As an optimization problem, this is a much more challenging question compared to task allocation and is the focus in our work.} \end{itemize}